 - Pre-heat oven to 400F (200C) and place the pork shoulder or pork loin (with the marinade sauce) in a baking pan, with the skin side up, make sure it is deep enough to allow room for the marinade and also a little extra room to add the potatoes later on.

-- In the meantime, in a small saucepan, melt a stick of butter on low heat, stir in 1 tablespoon of the ground achiote and mix well.
+- In a small saucepan, melt a stick of butter on low heat, stir in 1 tablespoon of the ground achiote and mix well.

 - Continue baking and bathing for another 1 ½ hour.
 At this point you can add the whole or cut in half potatoes.
 Let the potatoes and pork bake for about another hour.